It’s something you’ll never be finished with. It’s a task that, once commenced, is never fully completed.

 I’ll never get to the end of it and be able to soak in the feeling of a job well done.
 There will never come a day when I can say, “well, I’ve finally got through with that tough assignment,” – as though any parent would be brave enough to submit their most important work of life for a grade.

-What grade do I think I would receive IF I asked my Heavenly Father to grade my paternal role?
-INCOMPLETE.
+What grade would I receive IF I asked my Heavenly Father to grade my paternal role?

 One of the reasons that I am sure of my INCOMPLETE grade is that there is no such thing as a fully developed human being with no more need for growth.
-Contrary to some, I believe that people never lose the potential to change, grow, and become better.
+Contrary to some, I believe people never lose the potential to change, grow, and improve.
 As long as they want to, individuals can improve.
-Hence, the need of a praying parent is always in view.
+Hence, the need for a praying parent is always in view.

 Unless the Lord builds the house,

 It is vain for you to rise up early,

 Behold, children are a heritage from the Lord,

 The fruit of the womb is a reward.